surfers-spot/surfers-spot.github.io/index.md

 ## Team

-BowFolios is designed, implemented, and maintained by [Philip Johnson](https://philipmjohnson.org).
+Surfers Spot is designed, implemented, and maintained by Kristi Chinen, Victor Ho, Micheal Lavers, Brennan Lincoln, and Aaron Thomas.